 JD/MBA

 You must apply and gain admission independently to both Northeastern Law and the D'Amore-McKim School of Business.
-You'll enroll first in Northeastern Law before seeking admission to the D'Amore-McKim School of Business.
+You'll enroll first in Northeastern Law before seeking admission to the D'Amore-McKim School of Business during either your first or your second year of law school.

 Northeastern University's Student Financial Services website is your best resource for the most current and comprehensive information to help prepare you financially.